 There are two ways to see the flamingoes: either stay overnight at the Renaissance Resort or pay $125 per person for one of the limited passes for non-guests of the hotel.
 It’s a lot of money to spend if you want to see some flamingoes, especially when there are so many gorgeous beaches you can visit for free.

-If this is something you really want to do, consider booking one night at the Renaissance Hotel.
-You can get a room for as little as $200, depending on the season, and this gets you two days on the island.
-If you are traveling as a couple, this is a much more cost effective way to see those flamingoes than paying for a non-guest pass.
+If this is something you really want to do, consider staying at the Renaissance Hotel.
+You can get a room for as little as $260, depending on the season, and this gets you two days on the island.
+If you are traveling as a couple, this is a little more expensive than paying for the day pass, but you also get two days to visit the flamingoes, on a one night stay at the hotel.
+However, during peak season, hotel prices will be higher, so you will have to weigh the cost with the hotel stay versus just getting the one day pass.

 In February, we spent four days here.
 This included the time for our flights to and from Maryland.
 Aruba does work for a quick getaway like this, giving you just enough time to explore the island and enjoy the beaches.
 Kara said that one more day would have been perfect, and I agree.
 Five days seems to be the perfect amount of time to spend in Aruba, but a lot of people visit for a week or longer.